briankang0315/briankang0315.github.io/_posts/2025-02-25-project-management-wk2.md

 A clear definition of benefits

+nowadays:

+need to view it as a holistic view (as a whole bigger picture)

+## Strategy
+Organisational culture:
+(project -> program -> portfolio -> strategy)

+### Holistic Approach
+includes:

+- project selection
+- Monitoring aggregate resource levels and skills
+- Use of best practices
+- Balancing projects in a portfolio
+- Improving communication among all stakeholders
+- An organisational perspective, beyond silo thinking
+- Improving management of projects over time.

+### Knowledge Areas

+1. Integration
+2. Scope
+3. Time
+4. Cost
+5. Quality
+6. (Human) Resource
+7. Communications
+8. Risk
+9. Procurement
+10. Stakeholder

+### issue vs risk
+issue is something that needs to be addressed right now but risk is something that can happen.

+### procurement
+means buying, request for quote, you might get vendors and procurement is to see what's the best value for money. (quality is important tho)

 ## Role of a PM
 - Recognise the different interests of stakeholders
 - Reconcile competing interests between stakeholders